olexale/bdd_widget_test/README.md

           testMethodName: testGoldens
 ```

-You may refer to a video from video tutorial for a live demo.
+You may refer to a video from [BDD in Flutter playlist](https://www.youtube.com/playlist?list=PLjaSBcAZ8TqFx51f30aRi_A2szelttOpq) for a live demo.

 ### How to reuse steps between projects?